 You are shown the different methods of earning money from your site – how to install AdSense, how to join affiliate networks, and how to find a product to promote.

 There is a list of questions you should ask before you join an affiliate program.
 You also learn how to add affiliate links.

 Ros even gives you an example of what you can do if you find a product that you love but has no affiliate program.
 This may not happen very often, but I have never seen this in any other training!

 The first part of this section is the most important and deals with optimizing your blog posts for Google.
 Overall the data is still relevant, but some is a little outdated.

 One piece of advice that is worth repeating is – write for your readers, not the search engines.

 Ros recommends using the Scribe plugin.
-To my knowledge this plugin is no longer updated, so shouldn’t be installed.
+To my knowledge, this plugin is no longer updated, so it shouldn’t be installed.

 I would also recommend installing one of the WordPress SEO plugins, Yoast SEO for WP or All in One SEO.
 These plugins aren’t mentioned but can help you make your sites as search engine friendly as possible.